Rock Creek Pottery |

 “Odyssey Goes West” The Clay Studio of Missoula, Missoula, MT

-“Wild Clay: exhibiting the influence of using local materials” American Folk, Asheville, NC
+“Wild Clay: exhibiting the influence of using local materials” American Folk, Asheville, NC2007-

 “Southern Appalachian Tradition: The New Wave” NCECA, Clifton Center, Louisville, KY